AJQuinn/emd-mirror/doc/joss/paper.md

 # State of the field

-The popularity of the EMD algorithm has lead to several implementations which offer overlapping functionality.
-Here, we include an incomplete list of these toolboxes providing sift, ensemble sift and HHT implementations.
-In Python, there are two substantial EMD implementations available on the PyPI server.
-[PyEMD](https://pyemd.readthedocs.io/en/latest/) and [PyHHT](https://pyhht.readthedocs.io/en/latest/).
+The popularity of the EMD algorithm has led to several implementations which offer overlapping functionality.
+Here we include an incomplete list of these toolboxes providing sift, ensemble sift and HHT implementations.
+In Python there are two substantial EMD implementations available on the PyPI server: [PyEMD](https://pyemd.readthedocs.io/en/latest/) and [PyHHT](https://pyhht.readthedocs.io/en/latest/).
 Each of these packages implements a family of sifting routines and frequency transforms.
-Another implementation of EMD in Matlab and C is available from [Patrick Flandarin](http://perso.ens-lyon.fr/patrick.flandrin/emd.html).
-This provides a wide range of sift functions but limited frequency transform or spectrum computations.
+Another implementation of EMD, in Matlab and C, is available from [Patrick Flandarin](http://perso.ens-lyon.fr/patrick.flandrin/emd.html).
+This provides a wide range of sift functions, but limited frequency transform or spectrum computations.
 Finally, the basic EMD algorithm and HHT is implemented in the [MatLab signal processing toolbox](https://uk.mathworks.com/help/signal/ref/emd.html) (versions >